 Beautifully handcrafted decorations from the nearby Erzgebirge mountains can be taken home as souvenirs.
 The Streizelmarket is opened with the Stollen Parade.
 Stollen is a traditional fruit cake coated with a mixture of powdered sugar and butter.
 A huge stollen is paraded through the city on a wagon pulled by horses accompanied by a marching band and fanfare.
 Outside of Christmas, ice skating is possible at the winter festival, and the museums, quieter than other times of the year, beckon visitors out of the cold.

 Stay at the Vienna House QF Hotel, an elegant hotel in the heart of Dresden’s baroque old town, a central location, without compromising a restful night’s sleep.
 Five of Dresden’s Christmas markets and many museums are situated within a few minutes walk of the hotel.

 Lisbon, Portugal’s capital city, is a very warm place in Europe in December.
-Blue skies and sunshine are still plentiful and the relative lack of tourists makes this a great time to visit.
-As long as you wrap up, the mild winter temperatures mean you can still enjoy the numerous outdoor cafés and strolling around the city to admire it from various hilltop viewing spots.
+Blue skies and sunshine are still plentiful, and the relative lack of tourists makes this a great time to visit.
+As long as you wrap up, the mild winter temperatures mean you can still enjoy the numerous outdoor cafés and stroll around the city to admire it from various hilltop viewing spots.

 Even on grey days, Lisbon is far from gloomy.
-The city is renowned for its light, which reflects from the wide Tagus River and the limestone cobbled paving.
-Vibrant street art, colorfully painted tile-clad buildings liven up the cityscape even further.
+The city is renowned for its light, which reflects the vast Tagus River and the limestone-cobbled paving.
+Vibrant street art, and colorfully painted tile-clad buildings liven up the cityscape even further.